jquiros2/node-red-contrib-json-schema/README.md

 # node-red-contrib-json-full-schema-validator-precision
-Starting to work on this as I need to be able to control the multipleofprecision option when calling ajv.
+I needed to be able to control the multipleofprecision option when calling ajv.

+Spent a couple of days trying to figure out floating point math, used decimal.js, etc... but still had problems validating schemas.
+Then realized it was the validation function itself.

+In the end, it was the way ajv does its calculations (no worries with integers), and saw it has a multipleOfPrecision option (https://ajv.js.org/options.html#multipleofprecision) for setting this nicely.

+This node simply builds on existing json-schema validate nodes others have worked on, adding the option as a dropdown, and updated packages.

+Default is set to 6.

 Based on https://www.github.com/oarroyog/node-red-contrib-json-schema
 which was based on https://www.github.com/alessh/node-red-contrib-json-schema